oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 Hang tight while we grab the latest from your chart repositories...
-...Successfully got an update from the "kubernetes-dashboard" chart repository ...Successfully got an update from the "ingress-nginx" chart repository ...Successfully got an update from the "stable" chart repository
+...Successfully got an update from the "kubernetes-dashboard" chart repository ...Successfully got an update from the "ingress-nginx" chart repository
 ```

   6. Run the following command to install **ingress-nginx** using Helm 3: